schatterjee4/Fuel-Economy-for-Android/README.md

 	* number format

 0.2
-	* insert a picture
+	* inserted a picture
+	* inserted an icon
 0.1
-	* first version of the program.
+	* first version of the program
 	* support Andoid 2.2 and up